Alcohol during pregnancy

 What are the risks of alcohol?

-When you’re pregnant, your baby is totally dependent on you for all the nutrients that they will need to grow big and strong.
+When you’re pregnant, your baby is totally dependent on you for all of the nutrients that they will need to grow and develop.

-Believe it or not, alcohol is technically a poison, and can seriously alter the mental functioning of an adult, and even more so a gestating baby.
-Oxygen and nutrients flow to the bloodstream through the placenta, so when you drink alcohol, some of that will get absorbed.
-Everybody has enzymes that break down alcohol, but these enzymes are found in different quantities in different people, so some people take longer than others to get the booze out of their system- chances are, a developing baby won’t have nearly enough enzymes yet to constantly detoxify the blood, so repeated exposure to too much can lead to an elevated risk for various forms of stunted development, stillbirth, and Fetal Alcohol Spectrum Disorders (FASDs).
+Oxygen and nutrients flow to the bloodstream through the placenta, so when you drink alcohol, some of that alcohol will get absorbed and go to the baby.
+Everybody has enzymes that break down alcohol, but these enzymes are found in different quantities in different people, so some people take longer than others to get the booze out of their system.
+Chances are, a developing baby won’t have nearly enough enzymes yet to process that alcohol.
+Exposure to alcohol can lead to an elevated risk for various forms of stunted development, stillbirth, and Fetal Alcohol Spectrum Disorders (FASDs).

 Fetal Alcohol Spectrum Disorders